-We have audited the accompanying basic financial statements of the Illinois Law Enforcement Alarm System as of and for the year ended June 30, 2004, as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and the business-type activities of the Illinois Law Enforcement Alarm System as of and for the year ended June 30, 2006, which collectively comprise the Organization's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of Illinois Law Enforcement Alarm Systems management.
 Our responsibility is to express opinions on these financial statements based on our audit.